The page has been translated by Gen AI.

 Running Open Telemetry Collector for ServiceWatch

-[ServiceWatch Agent Executable] -action [run|stop] - dir [Configuration File Location] -collector [Open Telemetry Collector Executable Location]
+[ServiceWatch Agent executable] -action [run|stop] - dir [configuration file location] -collector [Open Telemetry Collector executable location]

 -actionAction setting (run or stop)

--dirLocation of ServiceWatch Agent configuration files such as agent.json, metric.json, log.json
+-dirthe location of ServiceWatch Agent configuration files such as agent.json, metric.json, log.json

-Running ServiceWatch Agent (for Linux)
+ServiceWatch Agent execution (for Linux)

 Color mode